-The Selwyn Business Survey is a pulse check of Selwyn Businesses.
+The Selwyn Business Survey is a biannual pulse check of Selwyn Businesses undertaken in February and August.
 It provides a barometer measure of how businesses are doing in Selwyn, and their outlook for the next six months.

-The report covered topics such as employment and investment trends, recent business conditions, what the future holds and emerging business opportunities.
+The survey covers topics such as employment and investment trends, recent business conditions, what the future holds and emerging business opportunities.

 View the August results of the Business Survey:

 - Business Breakfast September presentations [PPTX, 33808 KB]

 View the Business Survey Report [PDF, 7859 KB] or the Summary Report [PDF, 42 KB].

 Economic impact of COVID-19 on Selwyn district – September 2020

 Selwyn’s economy has been less badly affected by the COVID-19 pandemic than initially expected.